modelica/MAP-Lang_ProjectRules/MAP-LANG-ProjectRules.md

 The Project Leader or the Project Deputy initiates a new release.

 ## Project members
-Project members are maintained by Modelica Assocation and/or backoffice.
+Project members are maintained by Modelica Association and/or backoffice.